Social Care Work (BA)

 The regulatory landscape for the profession is changing.
 We recommend that you keep informed of the work of the Social Care Workers Registration Board (CORU).
 CORU’s work includes the approval of education courses.
-As of the time in updating this web course page (October 2020), CIT is preparing its programme in consideration of CORU’s programme approval process.
+As of the time in updating this web course page (October 2020), MTU Cork is preparing its programme in consideration of CORU’s programme approval process.

 Can I convert to a Social Worker after completing the Social Care Work qualification, i.e. BA in Social Care Work CR 031?

 It is not possible to ‘convert’ to be a Social Worker with the BA (Honours) in Social Care Work (Level 8).
 To become a Social Worker, you will need to complete a Masters in Social Work (Level 9).